Australia shares make modest gains on oil, NZ firmer

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-SYDNEY Aug 12 Australian shares were firmer on Friday as a bounce in oil prices aided the energy and commodity sector, though disappointing economic data from China took the shine off a record finish on Wall Street.
+SYDNEY/WELLINGTON Aug 12 Australian shares were slightly firmer on Friday as a bounce in oil prices aided the energy and commodity sector, though disappointing economic data from China took the shine off a record finish on Wall Street.

-That left the market up 0.6 percent for the week, the first full one after the Reserve Bank of Australia (RBA) cut interest rates to a record low of 1.5 percent.
+That left the market up 0.4 percent for the week, a modest performance given it was a week after the Reserve Bank of Australia (RBA) cut interest rates to a record low of 1.5 percent.

+The market had started well enough after all three major U.S. stock indexes ended Thursday at record highs for the first time since 1999.

+A 4 percent rally in oil prices helped the energy sector put on 0.7 percent, with Santos adding 3.3 percent.

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan